 - Establishing grant application selection and prioritization criteria; and

-- Advising the program administrator in appointing a selection committee to review grant applications and make grant award recommendations.
+- Appointing a selection committee to review grant applications and make grant award recommendations.

 The office is to publish a report on the grant program by November 1, 2023, and by each November 1 through November 1, 2027.